cybercongress/cybercongress/README.md

 ## Adding members
 Currently, cyber•Congress can be expanded only to an odd number of members.

 If someone wants to become a member - they can.
 If one member wants to quit the congress - they can.
 Congress can decide to drop out a member.
-In any case, they need to create a proposal [here :](https://github.com/cybercongress/congress/labels/Type%3A%20Proposal).
+In any case, they need to create a proposal [here](https://github.com/cybercongress/congress/labels/Type%3A%20Proposal).
 The Congress can fill the proposal from here: [proposals](https://github.com/cybercongress/congress/labels/Type%3A%20Proposal).

 ## Removing members
 If one member is leaving, they receive a one time drop, which is calculated by using the following formula: